 November 21, 1593, The Hungarians defeated the Turks at Romhány

-This event took place at the beginning of the 15-Year-War whereas an army of Hungarian nobles from the Highlands aka Upper Lands of Hungary scattered the united troops of the Ottoman Sandjaks at Romhány.
+This event took place at the beginning of the 15-Year-War, in the northern part of the Kingdom of Hungary.
+An army of Hungarian nobles from the Highlands aka Upper Lands of Hungary scattered the united troops of the Ottoman Sandjaks at Romhány.
 The so-called “noble resurrection” was a traditional way for the kingdom’s noblemen to join the war when they were summoned by the ruler.
 Their military power differed from the value of seasoned mercenaries.
 Many of these noblemen regarded themselves as members of the Valiant order, though.
 You can read about the Valiant Order here:

 However, Captain Teuffenbach of Kassa (Kaschau, Košice) learned of the plan from either a spy or a peasant and launched an attack against the Ottomans at once.
-However, he could not leave Fülek, as his army would have been caught between two fires, so he sent out the Hungarian noblemen consisting mainly of cavalry.
-(Note, I use the Eastern name order for Hungarian names where family names come first.)
-Their leader was Báthory István, but also took part Homonnai-Drugeth István, Rákóczi Zsigmond (later Prince of Transylvania), and Thököly Sebestyén (grandfather of the later prince).
+However, he could not leave Fülek castle, as his army would have been caught between two fires. to prevent this, he sent out the army of the Hungarian noblemen who were mainly cavalrymen.
+(Please, note, that I use the Oriental name order for Hungarians where family names come first.)
+Their leader was Báthory István, but also took part high-ranking nobles like Homonnai-Drugeth István, Rákóczi Zsigmond (later Prince of Transylvania), and Thököly Sebestyén (grandfather of the later prince).

 The chronicle of Decsi Baranyai János writes about this: “Upon hearing this (that is, the news of the approach of the Turks), it was ordered that Báthori István, Homonnai István, Rákóczi Zsigmond should set out without delay to chase the Turks out.
-They were aided with the captains of Korpona and Zólyom castles, altogether about four thousand selected cavalries and a few infantry.
-Thus, with the first assault, they beat the Turks, chased them, pursued them, killed them, captured some alive, chased the others to Szécsény, occupied their camp and all their military equipment; they returned merrily with 14 Ottoman flags and lots of booties to their camp.”
+They were aided by the captains of Korpona (Krupina) and Zólyom (Zvolen) castles, altogether about four thousand selected cavalries and a few infantrymen.
+Thus, with the first assault, they beat the Turks, chased them, pursued them, killed them, captured some alive, chased the others to Szécsény castle, occupied their camp and all their military equipment; they returned merrily with 14 Ottoman flags and lots of booties to their camp.”
 You can read more about Korpona (Krupina) castle and its warriors in my book:

-The Turk flags and all the equipment, including cannons, fell into the hands of the Hungarian banderium.
+The Ottoman flags and all the equipment, including cannons, fell into the hands of the Hungarian banderium.
 The location of the battle is an interesting question.
-According to most descriptions, the Turkish camp was located halfway between Fülek and Szécsény so it could not have been the town of Romhány, which belongs to today’s Hungary.
-However, there is still a deserted place (a “puszta”) called Kis-Romhány (Romhánypuszta; Lipovany, Slovakia) to the southwest of Fülek (Filakovo), presumably the Turks camped here.
+According to most descriptions, the Ottoman camp was located halfway between Fülek and Szécsény so it could not have been the town of Romhány, which belongs to today’s Hungary.
+However, there is still a deserted place (a “puszta”) called Kis-Romhány (Romhánypuszta; Lipovany, Slovakia) to the southwest of Fülek (Filakovo), presumably the Ottomans camped here.

-In his study of the battle, the historian Tóth Sándor László mentions the event as the Battle of Fülek-Romhány, referring to the fact that the military goal for both parties was Fülek castle.
+In his study of the battle, the Hungarian historian Tóth Sándor László mentions the event as the Battle of Fülek-Romhány, referring to the fact that the military goal for both parties was the taking of Fülek castle.
 On the one hand, the Ottomans wanted to relieve the siege, and on the other hand, for the Christians, continuing the siege was a matter of life and death.